MatthewPeterKelly/ME149_Spring2018/topics/01-course-intro/lecture/README.md

 ## In-class Polls: learn about the student technical background
 - Who has taken a basic controls class?
+  - most of the class
 - Who has taken an advanced controls class?
+  - a few students
 - Who has taken numerical methods?
+  - a few students
 - Who has taken dynamics?
 - Who has taken a CS programming course?
 - What operating system do you primarily use?  {windows, mac, linux}
 - Who has heard of git and GitHub?
 Do you know how to use git?
+  - about 2/3 of students have heard of GitHub, about 1/3 have used git

 ## Discuss the course website (on GitHub)
 - Content for the course will be hosted on GitHub